 If your state is not included in the participating list - Arizona, Florida, Hawaii, Maryland, Nevada, New Jersey, Oregon, Vermont, Wyoming, and the District of Columbia – then you must purchase a filing in the closest participating state.
 Don’t let this requirement catch you by surprise; make sure that all of your travel plans include the necessary paperwork for compliance.
 You were filed out by all employees who drove for you to work.
 Also, take a look at what IRP or Apportioned Registration is.

 - The UCR Act is a federal law that was created in 1996.

-- It's designed to help improve motor carrier safety and prevent fraud by requiring motor carriers register, pay fees, and proof of financial responsibility in order operate legally on public highways.
+- It's designed to help improve motor carrier safety and prevent fraud by requiring motor carriers to register, pay fees, and proof of financial responsibility to operate legally on public highways.
 You will need driver qualification files.

-- It also to passenger carriers, freight forward, brokers and leasing operations.
+- It also applies to passenger carriers, freight forwarders, brokers, and leasing operations.

 - The Federal Motor Carrier Safety Administration is responsible for enforcing the UCR Act.
 They can issue warnings, fines, or even suspend registrations if they determine a carrier is not compliant with the act's requirements.
 Read about Texas DOT Numbers and USDOT Numbers.